jasonlu6/Personal-Webpage/README.md

 and Professor Donham (CS 411) for teaching me the apps skills and the design required to get my own webpage.

+In addition credit to Professor Jose Annunziato (CVS 5610) for teaching me responsive design and React plugins to make the website even more advanced!